Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 |

-At the falls we turn back to the southwest along the bluffline, first
+At the falls we turn to the southwest along the bluffline, first

 through the shelter cave with lots of rock-climbing bolts.
 We follow a faint trail that hugs the